aliabbasi2000/ezelectronics/EstimationV1.md

 # Summary

+The results are different due to the unique perspectives and criteria used in each method: activity-focused effort, product feature complexity, and project size metrics.
-The results are different because weekends / working hours (8 to 12 / 14 to 18) / overlabs of jobs may not be counted in some estimates.
-For example the Estimate by size supposes that the work is sequential and it it is not accurate enough.
+For example weekends / Holidays /  working hours (8 to 12 / 14 to 18) / overlabs of jobs may not be counted in some estimates.

 |             | Estimated effort                        |   Estimated duration |
 | ----------- | ------------------------------- | ---------------|